MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/refresh-olap-cube.md

 ### Validate refresh

 - Select an OLAP data cube and verify that the date and time information under **Last Processed Date** has been updated since you processed the cube and that the cube **Status** is listed as **Processed**.

-## Manually refresh

-- Run the following script for the OLAP data cube of your choice.

-    ```
-    Update etl.CubePartition set

-    watermarkbatchid = 0

-    where cubename = 'ComputerCube'
-    ```

 ## Next steps